-Professor Delaney is the Director of Cancer Services for the South Western Sydney Local Health District (SWSLHD) and Director of Liverpool Cancer Centre.
+Professor Delaney AM was the Director of Cancer Services for the South Western Sydney Local Health District (SWSLHD) and Director of Liverpool Cancer Centre.
+He is now the Lead for the Cancer Clinical Academic Group for SPHERE.
 He is an experienced Radiation Oncologist with his main areas of expertise being in breast cancer, radiation oncology, service planning and health services research.

 He has a PhD and an MD for research into radiation oncology.
 He is also a conjoint Professor for the University of NSW and University of Western Sydney.

-Professor Delaney has over 200 publications and has been successful with NHMRC and NSW Cancer Institute grants.
-He holds numerous committee responsibilities including for the National Breast and Ovarian Cancer Centre, NSW Health, NSW Cancer Institute.
+Professor Delaney has over 260 publications and has been successful with NHMRC, MRFF, ACRF and NSW Cancer Institute grants.
+He holds numerous committee responsibilities including for the the European Society of Therapeutic Radiation Oncology, NSW Health, NSW Cancer Institute.

 The research work that he has done with CCORE has included the establishment of a better measure of linear accelerator treatment throughput, the study of patterns of care for lung cancer across NSW, the development of optimal radiotherapy treatment pathways and estimation of the overall proportion of patients that should receive radiotherapy, an optimal chemotherapy utilization estimate and the study of a new radiation oncology incident reporting tool.
 All of these studies have had impact on clinical practice.
 The treatment throughput measure was adopted by NSW Health as a better measure of linear accelerator throughput and was also investigated by research groups in the U.K and Canada, the optimal radiotherapy utilization project has been adopted as the best measure for radiation oncology health service planning in Europe, Scotland, Victoria and NSW and was adopted by the International Atomic Energy Agency for radiotherapy service planning in middle and low-income countries.
 His current areas of clinical research relate to better targeting of radiotherapy for breast cancer using MRI.